antony190599/startupc-project/README.md

 - **Account Status**: Monitor user account status (Active, Locked, Failed attempts)
 - **User Actions**: View, edit, and manage user accounts
 - **Security Features**: Password protection and sensitive data handling
+- **Advanced Filtering**: Filters can be initialized from URL query parameters and are kept in sync with the UI and API.
+All filter state is managed at the page level.

 ## 🛠 Tech Stack